anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : A Bearer Voucher is named after the inclusion of a registrar ID wildcard.
-Because the registrar identity is not indicated, this voucher type must be treated as a secret and protected from exposure as any 'bearer' of the voucher can claim the Pledge device.
-Publishing a nonceless bearer voucher effectively turns the specified Pledge into a "TOFU" device with minimal mitigation against MiTM registrars.
-Bearer vouchers are out of scope.
+Because the registrar identity is not indicated, this voucher type must be treated as a secret and protected from exposure as any 'bearer' of the voucher can claim the pledge device.
+This variation is included in the above description in order to clearly how other voucher types differ.
+  This specification does not support bearer vouchers at this time.
+  There are other specifications in the industry which are equivalent though.
+  Publishing a nonceless bearer voucher effectively turns the specified pledge into a "TOFU" device with minimal mitigation against MiTM registrars.
+Bearer vouchers are therefore out of scope.

 # Changes since RFC8366